Ricky Robinson

 Can we forge our character?
 Can we choose a life worthy of our spirit?

-Perhaps Destiny, Fate, Character and Choice are not mysteries, but invitations instead – to think about whether our characters intertwine with who we want to be.
-Are our minds attuned to hear this inner voice for us to seize the day?
+Perhaps destiny, fate, character and choice are not mysteries.
+Perhaps they are invitations instead.
+Invitations to think about whether our characters align with who we want to be.
+To consider whether our minds are attuned to hear our inner voice and seize the day.

 “It’s about recognising the importance of the present moment.”

-Carpe diem requires being alive to the situation, seeing the moment’s opportunities to be capitalised upon and its advantages to be accepted.
-Focusing on doing the necessary things today, and not dissipating that focus by fixating on what may or may not happen tomorrow.
+Carpe diem requires being alive to the situation.
+It demands seeing the moment’s opportunities and accepting its advantages.
+It means focusing on doing the necessary things today rather than fixating on what may or may not happen tomorrow.

 In today’s world this is almost counterintuitive.
-We plan our career paths despite the strong likelihood that we will need to change jobs multiple times.
-We are reminded to plan our finances far ahead, causing many of us to fixate on money despite knowing, as the saying goes, that money doesn’t buy happiness.
-We worry about worrying too much, perpetuating the stress-anxiety-negativity cycle.
+We plan career paths despite the strong likelihood of needing to change jobs multiple times.
+We are reminded to plan finances far ahead, causing many of us to fixate on money despite knowing that money does not buy happiness.
+Also, we worry about worrying too much, perpetuating the stress-anxiety-negativity cycle.

-There’s a price for these attitudes, apparently pre-programmed into our 21st century mindset: suboptimal performance and compromised contentment.
-(We see this discontent daily in newsfeeds from around the world.
+There is a price for these attitudes, apparently pre-programmed into our 21st century mindset.
+Suboptimal performance and compromised contentment.
+We see this discontent daily in newsfeeds from around the world.
 Anti-globalisation, some call it.
-The essayist Pankaj Mishra describes our times as The Age of Anger.)
+The essayist Pankaj Mishra describes our times as The Age of Anger.

 "One’s destiny, on the other hand, can be shaped by character, and choice."

-The root expression, the Latin destinare, implied a subtlety: a person’s future is intended and firmly established – but is not (yet) fixed.
-It’s up to us to actually determine it.
-The choices we make, the way we forge our character, can redesign and reshape our destiny.
+The root expression, the Latin destinare, implied a subtlety.
+A person’s future is intended and firmly established, but not yet fixed.
+It is up to us to determine it.
+The choices we make and the way we forge our character can redesign and reshape our destiny.

-If there’s an underhand yet innate tension between Fate and Destiny, how hard do we have to work to ensure Fate doesn’t bend us to her will, and that we can fulfil our destinies?
-If we make certain choices, and adopt the right character, can we redirect the arc of our journey, even without knowing the direction of the forks in the road?
+If there is an innate tension between fate and destiny, how hard must we work to ensure fate does not bend us to her will?
+If we make certain choices and adopt the right character, can we redirect the arc of our journey, even without knowing the direction of the forks in the road?

 "And what ammunition do we have to help us make the appropriate choices, the right judgements?"